0x16h/cryogenix.net-www/src/openbsd_desktop.md

     URxvt.background: #000000
     *visualBell: True

-visualBell flashes the screen since we have the audible bell disabled.
+*visualBell flashes the screen since we have the audible bell disabled.
 Perhaps not a great idea if you have certain forms of epilepsy; Keep pressing backspace for more info.

-Ctrl-Alt-Backspace to restart X and return to Xenodm, then login again.
+Press Ctrl-Alt-Backspace to restart X and return to Xenodm, then login again.

 You should now be presented with a lovely urxvt terminal with a black background.
 Here are some keyboard shortcuts to help you get started: